raycast/extensions/extensions/base-stats/README.md

 # Base Stats

-Search and explore stats and metrics for Base
+View current gas price and stats for Base.
+A free BaseScan API key is required to use this extension and can be obtained from [https://basescan.org/apis](https://basescan.org/apis).